Subscribing and muting a conversation

 Mute on move from individual to team inbox

 If you would like to automatically have the conversation muted and archive when you move a conversation from your individual inbox to a team inbox, toggle the setting on.
+This setting also applies to move actions carried out by rules.

 Mute on unassign